jean-merelis/liquibase-hibernate5/README.md

+# Deprecated

+This project no longer receives maintenance.
+Please use the official Liquibase library -> https://github.com/liquibase/liquibase-hibernate

 # Liquibase Hibernate 5 Integration

 This extension lets you use your Hibernate 5 configuration as a comparison database for diff, diffChangeLog and generateChangeLog in Liquibase.